SAP software sales top forecast as wins market share

 "At the time when we announced the Ariba acquisition we thought it was prudent to hedge our position for a weaker euro, however the euro strengthened," finance chief Werner Brandt said.

-SAP shares are up more than 30 percent so far this year, outperforming the STOXX Europe 600 Technology index, which is up 9 percent.
+SAP shares are up more than 30 percent so far this year, outperforming the STOXX Europe 600 Technology index .SX8P, which is up 9 percent.

 (Editing by Maria Sheahan and Mark Potter)